Difference between Artificial Intelligence and Machine Learning

 A human can easily separate the fruits just by looking at them.
 The question is: Do we always need a human to perform this task?
 In today's world, the answer can be no!
 We can reserve human intelligence for more complex problems and use it for tasks that require higher-level thinking.

-The next question is: Can we train our computer to perform this task that requires human intelligence?
+The next question is: Can we train our computers to perform this task that requires human intelligence?
 This is where Artificial Intelligence comes in.
-It simulates human intelligence to perform tasks that typically require a human's touch.
+It simulates human intelligence to perform tasks that typically require a human’s touch.
 For example, we can create a robot that uses camera sensors to perceive images of the fruit, determine its weight, and then complete the separation process.

 if fruit_weight > 20 gram: